Explicit and Effectively Symmetric Schemes for Neural SDEs on Lie Groups: Introduction

 a one step method $y_{n+1} = y_n + \Phi_h(y_n)$ is said to be \emph{reversible} or \emph{symmetric} if a step of the method starting from $y_1$ with a negative step size exactly recovers the initial condition $y_0$, that is, $\Phi_{-h} = \Phi^{-1}_h$.
-Whilst reversible schemes offer an efficient approach to backpropagation through differential equations, such schemes are difficult to construct.
+While reversible schemes offer an efficient approach to backpropagation through differential equations, such schemes are difficult to construct.
 It is well known that Runge--Kutta schemes are reversible only if they are implicit, making them unsuitable for applications to Neural ODEs.
 More generally, symmetric parasitism-free general linear methods cannot be explicit \citep{butcher2016symmetric}.
-To overcome this problem, existing reversible methods proposed in literature, such as the asynchronous leapfrog integrator (ALF) \citep{zhuang2021mali} and the Reversible Heun method \citep{kidger2021efficient}, track auxiliary states as part of the integration.
-Whilst this technique allows for explicit reversible schemes, it comes at the price of low stability.
-Both ALF and Reversible Heun are well-known to be unstable, and fail when integrating complex equations.
-For example, ~\cite{zhang2021path} find that Reversible Heun is too unstable for their applications, stating:

-\begin{displayquote} \textit{"Regardless the accuracy and memory advantages of Reversible Heun claimed by torchsde, we found this integration approach is less stable compared with simple Euler integration without adjoint and results in numerical issues occasionally.
-We empirically found that methods without adjoint are more stable and lower loss compared with adjoint ones, even in low dimensional data" ~\citep{zhang2021path}} \end{displayquote}
+To overcome this problem, existing reversible methods proposed in literature, such as the Reversible Heun method \citep{kidger2021efficient} and the McCallum-Foster methods \citep{mccallum2024efficient}, track auxiliary states as part of the integration.
+While this allows explicit reversible schemes, it comes at the cost of stability, with both methods known to be unstable and prone to failure when integrating complex equations \cite{zhang2021path}.
+In addition to these stability concerns, the non-standard constructions of these schemes make it unclear how to generalise them to non-Euclidean spaces.
+To our knowledge, there are no efficient reversible numerical schemes on Lie groups, making such $\mathcal{O}(1)$ memory efficiency unattainable for manifold-valued NSDEs.